Pithikos/rest-framework-roles/README.md

 [![rest-framework-roles](https://circleci.com/gh/Pithikos/rest-framework-roles.svg?style=svg)](https://circleci.com/gh/Pithikos/rest-framework-roles) [![PyPI version](https://badge.fury.io/py/rest-framework-roles.svg)](https://badge.fury.io/py/rest-framework-roles)

 Every web application at the core relies on users and users' permissions.
 Unfortunately permissions are not as straighforward in Django and can easily bog down development.
 That's where this project comes in.
-With REST Framework Roles you can easily add or edit permissions (even mid-project) in the easiest way without standing in the way for more advanced scenarios.
-Best of all, views and models can stay lean and decoupled from permission-specific code.
+This project makes it easy to add or edit permissions in the easiest way without getting in the way.
+Views and models stay lean and decoupled from permission-specific code.

 Features